Caption manager

 Details of the process

 The source video was copied (via a screen capture) from The Joe Rogan Experience (April 2023 lien:kow3).
-There is some irregularity in the streaming : frames tend to freeze although the sound track remains continuous.
-In principle, this is not too much of a problem for speech data.
+There are some irregularities in the streaming : frames tend to freeze, although the audio track remains continuous.
+In principle, this is not too much of a problem with speech data.

 Each of the three sound files was submitted to DeepTranscript which transcribed them as text files.
-These were exported in tabulated text format : 1.txt, 2.txt, 3.txt.
-Extension ‘tab’ is another option.
+These were exported in tabulated text format : “1.txt”, “2.txt”, “3.txt”.
+(You can download these examples.)
+The ‘tab’ extension is another valid option.

 1. Their format is not a recognised standard for use in video players.